vtex/faststore-docs/docs/conceptual-guides/analytics-on-official-starters.md

     import(`./platform/${storeConfig.platform}`).then(
       ({ default: sendEvent }) => {
-        sendEvent(event);
+        sendEvent(event)
       }
-    );
+    )
-  });
+  })

-  return null;
+  return null
-};
+}
 ```

 ## Page View events

 Page View events represent the action of visiting a web page.
 These events can be automatically tracked by Google Analytics 4, but for limitations imposed by Partytown, collecting this metric does not work automatically.
 To compensate for that, these events should be fired manually.

 :::caution
 Our official starters do not include the Page View event yet, but we plan to add it soon.
 Meanwhile, developers can still use the FastStore SDK to manage this event.